Jimjule/Fizzbuzz-Python/README.md

 ## Installation

 - Clone this repository
-- In the lib folder in the console, run `python setup.python` (Not yet implemented)
+- Follow instructions in setup.md

+## Tests

+Run `pytest` in the root